Korean People's Army Ground Force: Twenty-first century

+The KPA reorganizes its ground forces every so often, so some corps-level units (particularly mechanized or armoured units) will revert to division-level units, and certain divisions will become corps-level units.
+There are reports that the 620th Artillery Corps has been reorganised as the 518th Artillery Division.

 Equipment

 The Ground Forces have a mix of domestic and imported equipment in their inventory.
 Prior to the breakup of the Soviet Union, most of these items were Soviet made and later, from China.

 The annual report of North Korea's military capabilities by the U.S. Department of Defense, released in early 2014, identified the North Korean Army's strength at 950,000 personnel, 4,200 tanks, 2,200 armored vehicles, 8,600 artillery guns, and over 4,800 multiple rocket launchers.
 The bi-annual report of North Korea's military capabilities by the ROK's Ministry of National Defense, released in 2018, identified the North Korean Army's strength at 7,620,000 reserves troops, 4,300 tanks, 2,500 armored vehicles, 8,600 artillery guns, 5,500 multiple rocket launchers.

 Crucially, the North Korean Army has large numbers of heavy artillery in positions close to the DMZ and near Seoul, the capital of South Korea, a city having a population of approximately 25 million people, around 50% of the total population of South Korea.
 These artillery pieces can reach the northern parts of Seoul, and are often considered to be a more significant threat than North Korea's nuclear weapons.
 North Korea's threat of a 'sea of fire' upon Seoul is usually taken to refer to the use of this artillery.

 Studies have differed over the number of casualties these artillery can inflict; one 2011 study suggests that the North Korean artillery, firing so as to cause maximum civilian casualties instead of for military effect, could inflict "only" about 3,000 – 30,000 casualties in the first day of a conflict, after which the population would evacuate or find shelter and the North Korean artillery pieces were themselves substantially destroyed.